 How Guitar Pick-Ups Are Made

-Guitar manufacturers usually begin the pick-up construction process with a piece of fibreboard or plastic.
+Guitar manufacturers usually begin the pick-up construction process with a piece of fibreboard or plastic (more on pickups in my other article).

 The piece of plastic also called flatwork, has six round holes punched out of it which are meant to hold pole pieces, that are essentially cylindrical magnets, or slugs, which are ferrous metal cylinders, with a bar magnet underneath.